 - 3.1 Aircraft.
 Any vehicle designed to be supported by air, being borne up either by the dynamic action of the air upon the surfaces of the vehicle, or by its own buoyancy.
 Aircraft includes fixed and rotary wing aircraft, gliders, and airships, but exclude missiles, target drones, and flying bombs.
 Applicability to unmanned air vehicles is determined by the procuring activity. - 3.2 Air-launched missile.
 A guided, self-propelled store designed to be launched from an airborne vehicle and whose target is either airborne, on the ground, or under the water surface. - 3.3 Bomb rack.
 An item attached to the pylon or aircraft structure for suspending and releasing stores.
 The designs of bomb racks vary but usually fall within one or two general categories: single suspension (store suspended by single lug) or double suspension (store suspended by two lugs, as described herein).
 Bomb racks contain an integral release mechanism and are rigidly attached to the aircraft structure and are not readily removable. - 3.4 Carriage.
 The conveying of a store or suspension equipment by an aircraft under all flight and ground conditions including taxi, normal and vertical takeoff and landing, catapult launch and arrested landing.
 The store or suspension equipment may be located either external or internal to the aircraft.
 Carriage includes all aircraft evolutions such as taxi, takeoff, landing, and time in-flight up to the point of complete separation of the store or suspension equipment from the aircraft. - 3.5 Ejection.
-Separation of a store with the assistance of a force imparted from a device, either external or internal to the store.

-- 3.6 Ejection launcher.
+Separation of a store with the assistance of a force imparted from a device, either external or internal to the store. - 3.6 Ejection launcher.
 A launcher which provides an initial source of energy to adequately displace the missile from the aircraft. - 3.7 Employment.
-The use of a store for the purpose and in the manner for which it was designed, such as releasing a bomb, launching a missile, firing a gun, or dispensing submunitions. - 3.8 Hang fire.
-Any store (or stores) which does not separate from the aircraft or launcher when activated for employment or jettison. - 3.9 Hook/lug reference line.
-The line through the contact area where the front hook and front lug make contact, and the aft hook and aft lug make contact. - 3.10 Interface.
+The use of a store for the purpose and in the manner for which it was designed, such as releasing a bomb, launching a missile, firing a gun, or dispensing submunitions. - 3.8 Hook/lug reference line.
+The line through the contact area where the front hook and front lug make contact, and the aft hook and aft lug make contact. - 3.9 Interface.
 The physical contact point(s) between items or systems.
-This standard deals specifically with the interface between the store and the store suspension and release equipment. - 3.11 Interoperability.
+This standard deals specifically with the interface between the store and the store suspension and release equipment.

+3.10 Interoperability.
 The ability of systems, units or forces to provide services to, and accept services from, other systems, units or forces, and to use the services so exchanged to enable them to operate effectively together.

-3.12 Jettison.
+3.11 Jettison.